LandOfTheRair/LandOfTheRair/README.md

 ## Getting Started

-You can either use docker, or you can use your own installed Node / Mongo / Redis (or, of course, a hosted Mongo / Redis).
+You can either use Docker, or you can use your own installed Node / Mongo / Redis (or, of course, a hosted Mongo / Redis).
 If you're installing Node, it should be at least version 14.

 ### Other Repos